Kiran7007/Interview-Preparation/docs/android.md

 > Pin the **public key hash** (not full cert) with a **backup pin** and a **rotation plan** — pinning without rotation is a future outage waiting to happen.

-Interview Answer:
-> *Certificate pinning** hardcodes your server's public key (or certificate hash) in the app so it only trusts *your* server, ignoring any CA-signed certificate that doesn't match.
 ---
 ## How do you protect API keys and prevent reverse engineering?
 **API Key Protection — layers of defense:**